Terence Bevington BA (Hons), PGCE, MA, MSc, MEd

 Terence’s commitment to restorative approaches and conflict transformation has evolved over the course of his 25 years as an educationalist.
 Working initially as a modern foreign languages teacher and then as a teacher-educator and strategic consultant with an inner-London education authority, Terence has gained a solid practical grounding in the realities of school-life and the often untapped potential for conflict to bring learning and growth.

 Terence’s solid practical grounding is balanced with a deep philosophical and theoretical understanding of the field of restorative approaches and conflict transformation.
-He is a true lifelong learner: having achieved Distinctions in three Master’s degrees, he is currently mid-way through his PhD at the University of Cambridge.
-The focus of Terence’s current research is evaluation of Restorative Approaches in schools.
+He is a true lifelong learner: having achieved Distinctions in three Master’s degrees, he is currently close to concluding his PhD at the University of Cambridge.
+The focus of Terence’s doctoral research is peace in schools.

 Terence has a deep and critical interest in the question of evaluation, and he is in the process of developing innovative evaluation methodologies that can usefully and meaningfully capture the impacts of working restoratively in schools.
-Terence was a consultant evaluator for a Joseph Rowntree funded evaluation of a UK Peace Education programme, he is a consultant to a Rwandan Peace Education programme, and he is an associate evaluator for a European Erasmus+ Peace Education project.
+Terence was a consultant evaluator for a Joseph Rowntree funded evaluation of a UK Peace Education programme, and he is lead evaluator for a community-based Family Group Conference programme.

 Healthy relationships lie at the heart of Terence’s work, both with partners and with clients.
 The various partnerships he has developed within his work are built on values of integrity, trust and challenge.
 Terence has contributed to the network of restorative practitioners by organising several conferences and professional development days in collaboration with fellow restorative colleagues.
 Terence has gained a respected reputation amongst his peers and clients.
 He is highly regarded for his sharp strategic thinking, his warm facilitation style and his robust methods of implementation and evaluation.

-Terence has presented on his practice and his research at national and international conferences in London, Glasgow, Australia, Colombia and Spain.
-He is a burgeoning author, with his first co-authored book released in April 2017, and previous peer-reviewed academic journal articles.
-He has recently been commissioned to contribute two chapters to a new international book on Restorative Practice in schools.
+Terence has presented on his practice and his research at national and international conferences in the UK, Australia, Turkey, Colombia and Spain.
+He is a respected author with an emerging body of work including peer-reviewed academic journal articles, chapters in edited books and a book co-authored with his PhD supervisor.